Waterballs: Size, shape and materials

-The high-performance water bag or water ball are slightly larger than a golf ball designed for catching with a single hand.
+High-performance water bags and water balls are slightly larger than a golf ball and are designed to be caught with a single hand.
 Different water bags or water balls are made of different materials.
 Most high-performance water balls are sealed balls and are made out of different types of rubber or neoprene with gel material and polyurethane and Lycra jacket.
 The new generation water bag is water absorbing with fluid high-density particulate contents.
 There are patent pending designs for "high density" or "balanced density " materials in making the new generation water bag.